How to Connect to OpenSearch Database Clusters

 Databases Overview screen showing connection string

-You can view customized connection details based on how you want to connect to the database:
+You can view customized connection details based on your connection method:

-• Public network and Private network (VPC) options generate connection details based on if you want to connect via the cluster’s public hostname or the cluster’s private hostname.
+• Public network and Private network (VPC) options generate connection details based on whether you use the cluster’s public or private hostname.
 Only other resources in the same VPC network as the cluster can access it using its private hostname.

 You can also choose to view the connection details in different formats: